microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaTrustFrameworkPolicy.md

 ```

 ## Description
-this cmdlet is used to retrieve the trust framework policies that have been created in the directory.
+This cmdlet is used to retrieve the trust framework policies that have been created in the directory.

 ## Examples